aman-20232703/networking-cisco-packet-tracer-/README.md

 ##### Common Error Detection Methods:
 ###### 1. Parity Check:
-        o Adds a single bit (parity bit) to make the number of 1’s either even or odd. o If parity doesn’t match on the receiver side, an error is detected.
+        Adds a single bit (parity bit) to make the number of 1’s either even or odd.
+        If parity doesn’t match on the receiver side, an error is detected.
 ###### 2. Checksum:
-        o Adds up data chunks and sends the sum with the data. o Receiver calculates sum again and compares to detect errors.
+        Adds up data chunks and sends the sum with the data.
+        Receiver calculates sum again and compares to detect errors.
 ###### 3. CRC (Cyclic Redundancy Check):
-        o Uses polynomial division to create a checksum for detecting errors with high accuracy.
+        Uses polynomial division to create a checksum for detecting errors with high accuracy.

 #### What is Error Correction?
 • It’s the process of fixing errors in data automatically.

-• When an error is detected, the receiver can either: o Ask sender to resend the data (retransmission), or o Use extra bits to correct the error without needing retransmission.
+• When an error is detected, the receiver can either:
+    Ask sender to resend the data (retransmission), or Use extra bits to correct the error without needing retransmission.
 ##### Common Error Correction Methods:
 ###### 1. Automatic Repeat Request (ARQ):
-        o Receiver requests retransmission if errors are detected.
+        Receiver requests retransmission if errors are detected.
 ###### 2. Forward Error Correction (FEC):
-        o Extra bits added so the receiver can detect AND fix errors by itself.
+        Extra bits added so the receiver can detect AND fix errors by itself.

 ### 3. Network Layer
 The Network Layer is the part of a computer network that decides how data travels from one computer to another, even if they are on different networks.